 The sound your garbage disposal makes—or doesn’t make—is your biggest clue to what’s wrong.
 A low humming noise points to a very different problem than complete silence or a loud, metallic grinding.
-Understanding these signals is the key to a quick fix.
-If you’re staring at your sink because your garbage disposal not working, let’s become detectives for a moment.
-This article breaks down the common problems based on the symptoms you’re experiencing.
-We’ll explore what to do if it’s jammed, what to check if it has no power, and when those scary noises mean you should step away and call for help.
+If you’re dealing with a garbage disposal not working, learning to interpret these signals is the key to a fast, simple fix.
+This guide breaks down the most common issues based on their symptoms.
+We’ll walk through what to do if it’s jammed, what to check if it has no power, and when those scary noises mean you should step away and call for help.

 Key Takeaways